 The town of Gustavus has a small airport.
 Alaska Air has regular, daily flights from Juneau from early June through late August.
 The flight from Juneau to Gustavus is only about 30 minutes.
 If you fly via Alaska you can be routed directly to Gustavus from wherever you point of origin is.

 Alaska Seaplanes flys six timers per day in the summer and three times per day in the winter.
-Alaska Seaplanes offers more options, as well as year round flights, but you will have to collect your bags as the airport and physically go to the Juneau Seaplane Terminal.
+Alaska Seaplanes offers more options, as well as year-round flights, but you will have to collect your bags at the airport and physically go to the Juneau Seaplane Terminal.

 If you arrive by cruise ship, then all of your costs will be included in the price of your cruise.

 If you are not on a cruise ship, expect to pay more than you might otherwise pay to visit a national park.
 The lack of road access means that transportation will cost more than usual.
 Likewise, food and other items are usually more expensive because they have to be shipped in.
 Budget more than you otherwise would for visiting a national park in the continental United States, and buy an America the Beautiful Pass pass before you leave to at least cover the entrance fee for your group.

 As the park is only open from late May to early September, the range of temperatures you will find is pretty limited.
 Expect high temperatures during the day in the 50s to 60s F (10 to 20 C).
 Temperatures seldom get very hot or very cold due to its location in the North Pacific.

 You should definitely prepare for rain, as the odds of rain in the summer along the Alaskan coast is quite high.
 This will probably mean a rain jacket (recommend men’s jacket and ideal women’s raincoat), not just an umbrella, if you plan on being out on the deck of a ship.